changlinli/intro-to-technical-ai-safety-slides/a_mathematical_framework_for_transformer_circuits/slides.md

         * Note that this probability distribution in practice is some infinite list of parameters since we're talking about *all possible* sequences
     - Task of making a language model is to find a good approximation

+# Notion of Residual Streams

++ A transformer over an input of `n` tokens, can be thought of as having `n` residual streams flowing through the transformer
++ Streams are almost entirely independent (element-wise operations)
+    * Only thing that isn't element-wise is attention!
++ Single stream that gets attention and MLP results added periodically

+# Change in Perspective

++ Residual connections are not connecting the input back to the output of a layer
++ Residual connections are keeping the original input and connecting the output of that layer back to the input!

+# What is Attention Really?

++ Attention moves information from one residual stream to another

+# Zero-Layer Transformers

++ Bigram estimation